-Included in that list of species are many different types of tiny ants, with a list that includes the pharaoh ant, sugar ant, black ant, and, most recently, the little yellow ant.
+Included in that list of species are many different types of tiny ants, with a list that consists of the pharaoh ant, sugar ant, black ant, and, most recently, the little yellow ant.
 While their size might make them seem harmless, some tiny ant species can cause notable damage or even leave us with painful bites.

 If you’re curious to learn more about a few species of tiny ants in Florida, including what attracts them and what impact it can have, keep reading—this blog post is for you.

 While other species, like the black ant or carpenter ant, have been known to live in Florida for quite some time now, the yellow ant is a new, unwelcome neighbor for most Floridians.
-According to researchers at the University of Florida, this species of ant arrived in Florida just before the winter season in 2017.
-Native to Madagascar, these small, yellow ants had never been seen in the U.S., outside of Hawaii.
+According to researchers at the University of Florida, this ant species arrived in Florida just before the winter season in 2017.
+Native to Madagascar, these small, yellow ants had never been seen in the U.S. outside of Hawaii.
 The researchers believe Hurricane Irma could have been a factor in bringing the species from the Caribbean or South America.

 Ghost Ants In Florida